vickmuir/vpc-on-classic-block-storage/block_storage_is_faq.md

 {:faq: data-hd-content-type='faq'}
 {:codeblock: .codeblock}
 {:screen: .screen}

-# {{site.data.keyword.block_storage_is_short}} frequently asked questions
+{:support: data-reuse='support'}

+# FAQs
 {: #block-storage-vpc-faq}

-Welcome to the FAQ page for {{site.data.keyword.block_storage_is_short}}.
-This topic answers many of your questions for creating and managing your block storage volumes.
-If you have additional questions you'd like to see addressed in this topic, please provide feedback using the **Issues** or **Edit topic** links.
+The following questions often arise about {{site.data.keyword.block_storage_is_short}}.
+If you have other questions you'd like to see addressed here, provide feedback by using the **Open Issue** or **Edit Topic** links.
 {:shortdesc}

-## How do I allocate storage for my instances?
+## How are volumes created and attached to an instance?
 {: faq}
+{: support}

-When you create a virtual server instance, you can [create a block storage volume](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-creating-block-storage#create-from-vsi) that will be attached to that instance.
-You can also [create standalone volumes](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-creating-block-storage#create-standalone-vol) and later attach them to your instances.
+When you create a virtual server instance, you can [create a block storage secondary volume](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-creating-block-storage#create-from-vsi) that is attached to that instance.  ou can also [create a stand-alone volume](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-creating-block-storage#create-standalone-vol) and later attach it to your instance.
+You can attach several block storage data volumes to a single instance.

 ## How many instances can share a provisioned block storage volume?
 {: faq}

 A block storage volume can be attached to only one instance at a time.
-Instances cannot share the same volume.
+Instances cannot share a volume.

-## How many block storage secondary (data) volumes can be attached to an instance?
+## How many block storage secondary data volumes can be attached to an instance?
 {: faq}

-Instances with less than 4 vCPUs can attach up to 4 block storage secondary volumes.
+Instances with fewer than 4 cores can attach up to 4 block storage secondary volumes.

-Instances with 4 vCPUs or more can attach up to 12 block storage secondary volumes.
+Instances with 4 or more cores can attach up to 12 block storage secondary volumes.

-## When provisioning IOPs, are the allocated IOPS enforced by instance or by volume?
+## Are the allocated IOPS enforced by instance or by volume?
 {: faq}

-IOPS are enforced at the volume level.
+IOPS is enforced at the volume level.

-## How are IOPS measured?
+## What are IOPS profiles and how do they affect volume performance?
 {: faq}

-IOPS are measured based on a load profile of 16 KB blocks with random 50% read and 50% writes.
-Workloads that differ from this profile might experience reduced performance.

-## What are IOPS profiles?
-{: faq}
+{: support}

-IOPS profiles define IOPS/GB performance for volumes of various capacity.
-There are three predefined [IOPS tiers](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles#tiers) you can select that offer guaranteed IOPS performance to meet your workload requirements.
+IOPS profiles define IOPS/GB performance for volumes of various capacities.
+There are three predefined [IOPS tiers](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles#tiers) that you can select that offer reliable IOPS performance for your workload requirements.
 You can also define [custom IOPS](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles#custom) and specify a range of IOPS for a volume size you choose.
 Custom IOPS is a good option when you have well-defined performance requirements that do not fall within a predefined IOPS tier.
+If you choose a custom IOPS profile, also define a minimum and maximum range for the volume size.

+Maximum IOPS for data volumes varies based on volume size and the type of profile you select.
+For example, the max IOPS for a general-purpose volume up to 1 TB is 3,000 IOPS.

+IOPS is measured based on a load profile of 16 KB blocks with random 50% read and 50% writes.
+Workloads that differ from this profile might experience reduced performance.
+If you use a smaller block size, maximum IOPS can be obtained but throughput is less.
+For information, see.
+How block size affects performance](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-capacity-performance#how-block-size-affects-performance).

-## What are the maximum IOPS I can expect for my data volumes?
+## How am I charged for usage?
 {: faq}

-Maximum IOPS for data volumes vary based on volume size and the IOPS tier profile you selected.
-For example, the max IOPS for a general purpose volume up to 1 TB is 3,000 IOPS.
-For information, see [Tiered IOPs profiles](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles#tiers).
-If you choose a [Custom IOPS profile](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles#custom), also define a minimum and maximum range for a given volume size.

-## What happens if I use a smaller block size when measuring performance?
-{: faq}

-Maximum IOPS can still be obtained when using smaller block sizes, however throughput will be less.
-For example, a volume with 6000 IOPS would have the following throughput at various block sizes:

-* 16 KB * 6000 IOPS == ~93.75 MB/sec
-* 8 KB * 6000 IOPS == ~46.88 MB/sec
-* 4 KB * 6000 IOPS == ~23.44 MB/sec

-## How will I be charged for usage?
-{: faq}
+{: support}

-For information on how you are charged for usage, see [Pricing for Block Storage for VPC](/docs/vpc-on-classic?topic=vpc-on-classic-pricing-for-vpc#pricing-for-block-storage-for-vpc).
+Block Storage for VPC is calculated hourly.
+The calculation is based on the total number of hours that the block storage volume exists on the account.
+It exists on the account until you delete the volume or you reach the end of a billing cycle, whichever comes first.
+For more information, see [Pricing for Block Storage for VPC](/docs/vpc-on-classic?topic=vpc-on-classic-pricing-for-vpc#pricing-for-block-storage-for-vpc).

 ## Are there quota limits?
 {: faq}
-For information about quotas and limits for your {{site.data.keyword.cloud}} Virtual Private Cloud and the resources available within it, see [Quotas](/docs/vpc-on-classic?topic=vpc-on-classic-quotas#quotas).
+There are quota limits for your block storage volumes based on the number of vCPUs per instance.
+For more information about quotas and limits for your {{site.data.keyword.cloud}} Virtual Private Cloud and the resources available within it, see [Quotas](/docs/vpc-on-classic?topic=vpc-on-classic-quotas#quotas).

-## After creating a volume, can I increase its capacity later?
+## After creating a volume with specific capacity, can the capacity later be increased?
 {: faq}
+{: support}

 No, you cannot increase the capacity of a volume.
-We recommend that you estimate sufficient capacity for projected growth before you provision a block storage volume.
+Estimate sufficient capacity for projected growth before you provision a block storage volume.

 Also, consider how many volumes you need and the capacity of these volumes.
-See [Managing volume count and capacity limits](/docs/vpc-on-classic?topic=vpc-on-classic-managingstoragelimits) for more information.
+For more informaton, see [Managing volume count and capacity limits](/docs/vpc-on-classic?topic=vpc-on-classic-managingstoragelimits).

 ## Does the volume need to be pre-warmed to achieve expected throughput?
 {: faq}

 You do not have to pre-warm a volume.
 You can see the specified throughput immediately upon provisioning the volume.

-## Can I create encrypted volumes?
+## How secure is data in a {{site.data.keyword.block_storage_is_short}} volume?
 {: faq}
+{: support}

-All block storage volumes are encrypted, either with IBM-managed encryption (default) or through the Key Protect service using your own encryption keys.
-For information, see [Creating block storage volumes with customer managed encryption](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-encryption).
+All block storage volumes are encrypted at rest with IBM-managed encryption or using your own encryption keys.
+IBM-managed keys are generated and securely stored in a block storage vault that is backed by Consul and then maintained by the system.
+Customer-managed keys are safely managed that uses the IBM Key Protect service or Hyper Protect Crypto Services.
+For information, see [Creating block storage volumes with customer-managed encryption](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-encryption).

-## How can I tell the type of encryption a volume has?
-{: faq}

-From the UI, when your view your list of all block storage volumes, the Encryption column indicates either provider-managed or customer-managed encryption.

-To show the properties of a volume from the CLI, enter:
+To tell what type of encryption you have, when your view your list of all block storage volumes in the UI, the Encryption column indicates either provider-managed or customer-managed encryption.
+Optionally, show the properties of a volume by by using this CLI command:

 ```bash
 ibmcloud is volume (VOLUME_NAME | VOLUME_ID)
 ```

-## How secure is my data?
-{: faq}

-All block storage volumes are encrypted at rest with IBM-managed encryption or using your own encryption keys.
-IBM-managed keys are generated and securely stored in a block storage vault backed by Consul, and then maintained by the system.
-Customer-managed keys are safely managed using the IBM Key Protect service.
+For extra security, when you delete a volume, all pointers to the data on that volume are removed and the data becomes inaccessible.

 ## What should I do about data backups for disaster recovery?
 {: faq}

 Block Storage for VPC secures your data across redundant fault zones in your region.
-We also encourage you to independently backup your data.
+You are are responsible for independently backing up your data.
 You might also consider using [{{site.data.keyword.blockstoragefull}}](/docs/BlockStorage?topic=BlockStorage-getting-started), which provides disaster recovery features such as volume cloning, snapshots, and replication.

-## How many volumes can I provision?
+## How many volumes can be provisioned per account?
 {: faq}

-You can provision up to 1,000 block storage volumes per account in a region.
+You can provision up to 750 block storage volumes per account in a region.

-## What strategy should I use to manage my volumes?
+## What strategy can I use to manage {{site.data.keyword.block_storage_is_short}} volumes?
 {: faq}

 Determine the capacity you need based on anticipated growth.
 Volume size cannot be expanded after provisioning.
 However, you can create new volumes as needed.
 Also, if you have well-defined performance requirements, you might consider choosing [custom IOPS](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles#custom) that provides a specific range of IOPS per volume size.

-## How is the boot disk for a virtual server instance created and how does it relate to the image file?
+## How is the boot disk created for an instance and how does it relate to the virtual machine image?
 {: faq}

 The boot disk, also called a boot volume, is created when you provision a virtual server instance.
 The boot disk of an instance is a cloned image of the virtual machine image.
 The boot volume is deleted when you delete the instance to which it's attached.